More women than men prescribed anti-anxiety drugs ‘harder to come off than heroin’

 He warned patients must be “fully informed about the possible adverse side effects” of benzodiazepines as he called for anyone “withdrawing” from the drugs to “do it gradually and with the support of their GP”.

-While Joanna Moncrieff, Professor of Critical and Social Psychiatry at University College London, argued there are deep-rooted sociological reasons which explain why more women are prescribed benzodiazepines than men.
+Joanna Moncrieff, professor of critical and social psychiatry at University College London, argued there were deep-rooted sociological reasons which explain why more women are prescribed benzodiazepines than men.

 The academic, who specialises in psychiatric drug treatment, added: “Women are more likely to internalise and feel depressed and go to a doctor.
 Men are more likely to externalise and get angry and shout at people and drink alcohol.

 “Women are generally less confident, they are brought up with ideas they are inferior, which makes them more vulnerable to anxiety and depression.
-There is a cultural expectation women are suffering from these things and should be treated in a certain way. ”
+There is a cultural expectation women are suffering from these things and should be treated in a certain way.”

 Prof Moncrieff, a leading figure in the Critical Psychiatry Network, said quite a few of her own patients are on long-term benzodiazepine prescriptions which last for years and sometimes decades.